 Appendix Section C.2 illustrates how we construct our grid cell-by-year panel.
 For a given year, we map both infrastructure and conflict, and Appendix Figure A.3 uses 2001 and 2015 as examples.
 We then overlay equally sized grid cells and determine whether a particular type of infrastructure or conflict falls within each grid cell in that year.
-(Our actual panel uses $5 \text{ km} \times 5 \text{ km}$ grid cells.)
+(Our actual panel uses 5 km × 5 km grid cells.)
 This results in tabular, grid cell-by-year data, as in the tables in the bottom of Appendix Figure A.3.
 Expanding this procedure to cover the whole region and all years, we generate our balanced panel of 1,474,363 grid cells over 18 years.
+Our panel includes all (fifty) countries in Africa and only excludes the territory of Western Sahara and some small island nations (Cape Verde, Comoros, Mauritius, Seychelles, Somaliland, St. Helena, and São Tomé and Príncipe).

-Many papers use a gridded dataset provided by PRIO, which uses grid cells that are 55 km \times 55 km.
+Many papers use a gridded dataset provided by PRIO, which uses grid cells that are $55 \text{ km} \times 55 \text{ km}$.
 We opt for a smaller grid for two reasons.
-First, we can more confidently attribute violence to oil infrastructure if the incidents occur close to those features.22 Second, we are interested in whether armed groups appear to change the sites of their attacks.
+First, we can more confidently attribute violence to oil infrastructure if the incidents occur close to those features.
+Second, we are interested in whether armed groups appear to change the sites of their attacks.
 A PRIO grid cell is 3,025 sq. km.
 If violence occurs at two sites separated by over 50 kilometers (hours of travel time in remote settings), we do not want to code those attacks as occurring in the same location.
 It is important to note that partitioning the grid more finely reduces the baseline probability of violence: the likelihood of conflict in any given year in a specific 25 sq. km area is, unsurprisingly, quite low.
-As with the PRIO grid, we spatially merge in other covariates and include time-varying measures of population and luminosity.
-The latter is a common proxy for economic development.23